What is our coalition?

 Our coalition was founded under Avenue of Life, led by Executive Director Desiree Monize.

 Desiree Monize the Executive Director of Avenue of Life has played a vital role and has been proactive in the work of dismantling systemic barriers of inequity and injustice in the Wyandotte Community.
-Desiree leads her team and community partners in using this platform in which community members can actively participate in making positive changes.
+Desiree, appointed Dr. Evelyn Hill director of equity and justice.
+Together with the community, we actively participate in making positive changes.

 Wyandotte County City Hall Photo is property of James Fitz Simmons.